keybase/client/README.md

 We check all git commits with pre-commit hooks generated via [pre-commit.com](http://pre-commit.com) pre-commit hooks.
-To enable use of these pre-commit hooks:
+To enable the use of these pre-commit hooks:

 * [Install](http://pre-commit.com/#install) the `pre-commit` utility.
 For some common cases:
   * `pip install pre-commit`